NodeOS/NodeOS/asgard.md

 ## Permissions

-There are no permissions.
+There is no access-control.
 Either you have access to everything, or nothing.

-> Each copy of init spawns jobs requested by a particular user, so that user needs access to all jobs supervised by a single init process.
-We however don't want jobs to have access to each other.
-If jobs are spawned under the current user, then jobs will be able to call init on behalf of the user.
+> Each copy of init spawns queues requested by a particular user, so that user needs access to all queues supervised by a single init process.
+We however don't want queues to have access to each other.
+If queues are spawned under the current user, then queues will be able to call init on behalf of the user.
 >
 > On linux, the clone system call governs all new process (and thread) creation.
 Clone lets you decide what to share, and what not to share.
 If we require that all modules must contain all their dependencies, we could isolate each service in its own file system.
 This would cut the service off from having access to init.
 >